reverseon/hanamizuki-supporting-app/README.md

 The Hanamizuki cluster is where I experiment with cloud-native tech.
 These apps provide key services like authentication and UIs.

+For cluster general info and its manifests, see https://github.com/reverseon/hanamizuki-k8s-cluster

 ## The Apps

 Here's a quick look at the apps in this monorepo: